David Jay Jordan's

 louder than the still small voice that we can always pick up if we are tuned to Him.

-overseas.
 I wanted to head out for Australia as my initial jump into being a missionary abroad.
-My old
+My old friends and

-day or two, as there was room in the helicopter for an extra person.
+or two, as there was room in the helicopter for an extra person.
 It seemed to be all set up.
-I could
+I could again

-again renew old acquaintances and probably have one of his twelve lakes all to myself.
-What an
+renew old acquaintances and probably have one of his twelve lakes all to myself.
+What an opportunity!
+Yet

 I grabbed a little rod and funky reel I found and headed down the road towards the local river.
 Hardly